 aim 2. employ C-13 isotopomer analysis and metabolomics on specimens obtained from resected tissue of suitable patients in this cohort to determine the metabolic alterations present in lung cancer.

 aim 3. evaluate the association between the results of the approaches outlined in aims 1 and 2 with the results of FDG PeT and histopathology (both conventional histopathology and immuno-histochemical staining) on the same patient cohort.

 1. Patients of all races and ethnic origins over 18 years of age

-2. Patients must have suspicious or known to be malignant solitary pulmonary nodule, 5cm or less in size.
+2. Patients must have suspicious or known to be malignant solitary pulmonary nodule at least 1 cm in size.